awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

    1. Follow the steps for **Self\-managed nodes** in [Launching self\-managed Amazon Linux nodes](launch-workers.md) to create a new self\-managed node group\.
 After you've opened the AWS CloudFormation template, enter values as described in the instructions\.
 Specify the subnets that you specified in the `ENIConfig` resources that you deployed\.
 For the **BootstrapArguments** field, enter the following value\.

       ```
-      --use-max-pods false --kubelet-extra-args '--max-pods=20'
+      --use-max-pods false --kubelet-extra-args '--max-pods=<20>'
       ```

 1. After your node group is created, record the security group that was created for subnet and apply the security group to the associated `ENIConfig`\.
-Edit each `ENIConfig` with the following command, replacing *eniconfig\-name* with your value:
+Edit each `ENIConfig` with the following command, replacing <eniconfig\-name> with your value:

    ```
-   kubectl edit eniconfig.crd.k8s.amazonaws.com/eniconfig-name
+   kubectl edit eniconfig.crd.k8s.amazonaws.com/<eniconfig-name>
    ```

    If you followed best practices from steps 6a and 6c, the `eniconfig-name` corresponds to the Availability Zone name\.